galleon/gym-jsbsim/README.md

 ```
 sh install-working-env.sh
 ```
-Once the first script run, you could lauch the second script to build and run the docker
+Once the first script run, you could launch the second script to build and run the docker
 ```
 sh install-docker.sh
 ```